Fisch03/monOS/README.md

 |  8-15 | nothing... for now :) |
 | 16-63 | channel handle        |

-a channel handle is a 48-bit value consisting of 32 bits target process id and 16 bit channel id. there is currently no safety in place for channels, meaning that a process can just send to any channel knowing its channel handle without `connect`ing to it first. i should probably fix that at some point...
+a channel handle is a 48-bit value consisting of 32 bits target process id, 8 bit target channel id and 8 bit sender channel id. there is currently no safety in place for channels, meaning that a process can just send to any channel knowing its channel handle without `connect`ing to it first. i should probably fix that at some point...

 # the big todo list